MAIN POWER OFF ON

 Ekame

-Hardware-to-software engineer — FPGA logic gates up to C++ compiled WASM running natively in the browser.
-Five languages, three continents, one engineering degree in progress.
+Hardware-to-software engineer — Verilog logic gates up to C++ compiled to WASM running natively in the browser.
+Five languages, one obsession: understanding how things actually work.

 TEKTRONIX TDS2024 — CH1